yichen0831/opencc-python/README.md

 pip install opencc-python-reimplemented
 ```

-Copy the `opencc` folder to the your project, or run (admin required)
+Copy the `opencc` folder to your project, or run (admin required)

 ```sh
 python setup.py install
 ```

-The package can also be instally from [PyPI](https://pypi.org/project/opencc-python-reimplemented/) by issuing:
+The package can also be installed from [PyPI](https://pypi.org/project/opencc-python-reimplemented/) by issuing:

 ```sh
 pip install opencc-python-reimplemented